Checking on Your Application

 The Process: Application Status

 You will receive a message to your email when you successfully send your application through the online portal.
-At this point you are inscrita.
+At this point you are inscrita (En revisión – they changed the terminology for Profex2).
 This means they have received your application, and it is registered.
-You will also receive a an inscrita number.
+You will also receive an inscrita number.
 Think of it as your place in line.
 The earlier the application, the lower your inscrita number.

-1. Inscrita – Getting an Inscrita status means that your application was succesfully sent and registered in their system.
+1. Inscrita (En revisión) – Getting an Inscrita (En revisión) status means that your application was succesfully sent and registered in their system.

-Later on, if you completed the application correctly, you will receive the admitida status through your email as well.
-It’s a good sign, but it is not a gurantee that you will receive a placement.
+Later on, if you completed the application correctly, you will receive the admitida status.
+It’s a good sign, but it is not a guarantee that you will receive a placement.
 You still need to remain patient.
 I received this status in March, about a month after my application.

 2. Admitida – This means your application was looked at and accepted.
 It does not mean you will get a placement, but it’s a good sign.
 You still need to wait for a placement.